 Those were the main points, now for the news in more detail.

 And finally, the weather forecast.
-Were expecting another warm day, but with rather cloudy skies.
-Afternoon highs should range from 8 to 11 degrees Celsius.
-The next two days should be cloudy with scattered showers, with the highest daytime temperatures around 5 degrees Celsius.
+We are expecting a cloudy day with scattered showers, afternoon highs should range from 7 to 11 degrees Celsius.
+The next two days should be much the same, cloudy with showers, with highest daytime temperatures around 5 degrees Celsius.